 Tool developers should follow four basic steps that provides MuGVRE with the sufficient information to accomplish the whole tool execution cycle, explained in detail at Bring your tool → Integration of tools .
 Once these steps are completed, MuGVRE will be able to:

 - Check your tool input and arguments requirements

 - Stage out output files

-Step 2 Wrap you code using mg-tool API
+Step 1 Wrap you application using mg-tool API

 0 – Clone skeleton tool